pymc-devs/pymc/docs/source/contributing/using_gitpod.md

     Gitpod [integration options](https://gitpod.io/user/integrations)
     :::

 4. Within Gitpod, create a ["New Workspace"](https://gitpod.io/workspaces).
 Here you will want to select the forked pymc repo.
-If you don't see it, you can paste into the "Context URL" your forked repo path.
+If you do not see it, you can paste your forked repo path into the "Context URL" box.
 For example:  `https://github.com/yourusername/pymc`.
 Then select "New Workspace".

     :::{figure-md} Gitpod workspace